-Speaking of my planned day trips from Lisbon by train, Santarém is the second city I’ll be visiting soon (and will share everything with you on a dedicated blog post of course).
+Speaking of my planned day trips from Lisbon by train, Santarém is the second city I want to visit soon.

 For years, Alcobaça was famous for one thing only: the 13th-century Monastery that is also a UNESCO World Heritage Site.
-In fact, most tourists included a trip to Alcobaça as part of a larger itinerary that included Fátima and Óbidos.
+Most tourists included a trip to Alcobaça as part of a larger itinerary that included Fátima and Óbidos.

 But thanks to two cultural events, Alcobaça has been able to carve out a new spot as a sustainable cultural tourism destination.
-Religious tourism is extremely important in this region, but it’s time we start seeing it for something else.
+Religious tourism is significant in this region, but it’s time we start seeing it for something else.

-Peso da Régua (affectionately known by locals just as Régua) is a small city in the middle of the Douro Valley and, therefore, shaped by wineries and the winemaking industry.
-Culturally, the city is unavoidably connected to wine and, to some, it’s one of the most beautiful places in Portugal.
+Peso da Régua (affectionately known by locals just as Régua) is a small city in the middle of the Douro Valley and shaped by wineries and the winemaking industry.
+Culturally, the city is connected to wine and, to some, it’s one of the most beautiful places in Portugal.

 Well, owning wine as part of a city’s cultural identity is what makes Peso da Régua such a strong sustainable cultural tourism destination.
 As Wine City since 2019, all cultural events programmed throughout the year stick to that theme.

 Bragança is the northernmost capital city of all the districts in Portugal, founded by Celtics in the 2nd century BC.
-Temperatures range from ridiculously low minimums in the winter to ridiculously high maximums in the summer, but despite that, a lot of that Celtic energy remains deeply ingrained in the locals’ DNA.
+Temperatures range from ridiculously low minimums in the winter to ridiculously high maximums in the summer.
+Still, despite that, a lot of that Celtic energy remains deeply ingrained in the locals’ DNA.

-One example is the local Carnaval tradition that happens in the village of Podence (about 30 minutes from Bragança) and that has been classified as UNESCO World Heritage in 2019.
+One example is the local Carnaval tradition in the village of Podence (about 30 minutes from Bragança) and classified as UNESCO World Heritage in 2019.

 To not be confused with the Algarve city with the similar name of Vila Real de Santo António.
 Both cities are on opposite sides of the country.

-Apart from being the birth town of 15th-century Portuguese navigator Diogo Cão, Vila Real doesn’t seem to have much more to be famous for and that’s exactly why I included it on this list of some of the best cities in Portugal for sustainable cultural tourism.
+Apart from being the birth town of 15th-century Portuguese navigator Diogo Cão, Vila Real doesn’t seem to have much more to be famous for.
+That’s precisely why I included it on this list of some of Portugal’s best cities for sustainable cultural tourism.
 Some places need to be discovered from scratch, even if your first intention was to just attend a festival.